Bigg Boss: Bigg Boss Kannada

-Bigg Boss Kannada is the Kannada version of the Bigg Boss reality TV show and it was the first south Indian adaption of Bigg Boss.
+Bigg Boss Kannada is the Kannada version of the Bigg Boss reality TV show and it was the first south Indian adaptation of Bigg Boss.
 Actor Sudeep was roped in by ETV Kannada to play the host of the show for the first season in 2013 and for second season Star India acquired the license of the show and aired on Suvarna with Sudeep continuing his role as the host of the show.
 The Bigg Boss house at Lonavala which was used for the Hindi version was also used for the first two seasons of Bigg Boss Kannada.
 A new and bigger house was constructed at Innovative Film City in Bidadi, Bengaluru and is being used since the third season.
 Sudeep's contract to host the show was extended to five seasons starting with the third season which returned to Viacom 18's Colors Kannada.
 The fifth season moved to Colors Super, a sister channel of Colors Kannada.
-It is notable that the Kannada version is the only adaption where the host, Sudeep alone would be hosting the show for nine consecutive seasons.
+It is notable that the Kannada version is the only adaptation where the host, Sudeep alone would be hosting the show for nine consecutive seasons.
 All the seasons so far have had ₹50 lakh as the prize money.
 Commoners were allowed to be a part of the show from the fifth season through auditions.
 Three artists have been the 'voice' of Bigg Boss as of fifth season - Amit Bhargav for the first two, B M Venkatesh for the third and Srinivas Prasad since the fourth season.

-Bigg Boss OTT (or Bigg Boss: Over-The-Top), a spin-off Indian Kannada-language reality digital series of the show Bigg Boss that aired exclusively on Viacom 18's streaming service platform Voot.
+Bigg Boss OTT (or Bigg Boss: Over-the-Top), a spin-off Indian Kannada-language reality digital series of the show Bigg Boss that aired exclusively on Viacom 18's streaming service platform Voot.
 The digital edition hosted by Sudeepa and the show premiered its first season on 6 August 2022.

 Bigg Boss Bangla

 Bigg Boss Bangla is the Bengali version of the show which was produced by ETV Bangla with Mithun Chakraborty as the host while the first season of the Kannada version was wrapping up in 2013.
 The second season was aired on Colors Bangla in 2016 and was hosted by Bengali actor Jeet.
-The Lonavala house used for Hindi version was used in both seasons and the prize money for the show has been lesser than the other adaptions with ₹20 lakh and ₹35 lakh respectively for the first and second seasons.
-This is the only adaption of the show that does not follow the annual format and the seasons have been produced once in 3 years.
+The Lonavala house used for Hindi version was used in both seasons and the prize money for the show has been lesser than the other adaptations with ₹20 lakh and ₹35 lakh respectively for the first and second seasons.
+This is the only adaptation of the show that does not follow the annual format and the seasons have been produced once in 3 years.
 The reality show however has been discontinued after season 2 but a leading Bengali TV channel is planning to launch its new season and discussion about copyright issues is still on and show makers are yet to finalise it.